-If securities or industry analysts publish unfavorable research about our business, or we fail to meet the expectations of industry analysts, our stock price and trading volume could decline.
+If securities or industry analysts or others publish unfavorable research about our business, or we fail to meet the expectations of industry analysts, our stock price and trading volume could decline.

 The trading market for the ADSs will depend in part on the research and reports that securities or industry analysts publish about us, our business or our industry.
 We may have limited research coverage by securities and industry analysts.
 If one or more of the analysts who covers us downgrades our stock, the price of the ADSs will likely decline.
 If one or more of these analysts ceases to cover us or fails to publish regular reports on us, interest in the purchase of the ADSs could decrease, which could cause the price of the ADSs or trading volume to decline.
+Additionally, the market price for our ADSs has been in the past, and may be in the future, materially and adversely affected by allegations made in reports issued by short sellers regarding our business model, our management and our financial accounting.